bronese/CloudflareDDNS/readme.md

 ```

 The script will run indefinitely, checking your IP every 30 minutes and updating the DNS record if a change is detected.

-## License

-The script is open-sourced software licensed under the MIT License.

-## Support

-If you encounter any problems or have any suggestions, please open an issue on the (GitHub repository)[https://github.com/bronese/ddns-updater].